bitsofcotton/p0/README.md

 With atan(input) then tan(predict) causes L2(R) condition to be vanished.

+The multiplication inverse exchanges between high frequency part and low frequency part, so simple inverse might be predictable in this.

 # Tips
 If we don't predict well, please refer p2.